Services

 Scientific foundation

-Empirical studies show that organisations with clearly defined decision processes and structured evaluation frameworks make faster, more consistent, and higher-quality decisions.
-Bias-sensitive decision architectures have been proven to reduce rework, increase strategic coherence, and strengthen trust within leadership teams (Dean & Sharfman, 1996; Milkman et al., 2009; Larrick & Feiler, 2015; Theodorakopoulos et al., 2025).
+Empirical research shows that organisations with clearly defined decision structures and structured evaluation frameworks decide faster, more consistently and with higher quality.
+Bias-sensitive decision architectures have been shown to reduce rework, increase strategic coherence and strengthen trust in leadership judgement and governance (Dean & Sharfman, 1996; Milkman et al., 2009; Larrick & Feiler, 2015; Theodorakopoulos et al., 2025).

 The collaboration is always tailored, whether as focused consulting, leadership workshops or ongoing strategic guidance.